LeHien2818/Shorten_URL_Project/Readme.md

 - **Redis**: Cache for storing frequently accessed data, applying the **Cache-Aside** strategy to improve performance.
 Each request first checks Redis cache before querying the database.
 - **PostgreSQL**: Database for persistent storage of URL mappings.
 - **Docker**: Used for deploying all services in isolated environments, ensuring easy setup and scaling.
+- **Nginx**: Used for gateway routing and load balancing between services and instances.

 ### Workflow